Neighborhood & Community Improvement Program (NCIP)

 NEW & IMPORTANT

 Note: Due to the COVID-19 pandemic and resulting financial hit on the City of Monterey, the NCIP program was cancelled for 2020-21 and 2021-22 by the City Council.
 Existing projects that had been funded in past years and not deemed critical or already begun, were “deappropriated,” thus returning over $10M to the general fund.
 NCIP was reestablished in early 2022 due to the return of a healthy Transient Occupancy Tax (TOT).
-Due to legal reasons, however, all “deappropriated” projects are considered the same as new projects, and thus NCIP will be voting on almost 200 projects this year.
+Due to legal reasons all “deappropriated” projects need to be resubmitted.

 NOTE re: Staffing Shortage: The City of Monterey is losing many of it’s engineering staff to other cities paying more and offering signing bonuses.
 Thus with a significantly reduced staff, most projects will be outsourced and City staff are acting more like project coordinators.
 Unfortunately, this means many projects are costing much more than when they were initially funded at, and may take longer to complete.
 Thus, expect to be patient!!